pbouda/ubrew-site/content/pages/developers/ubrewkit.md

 Just follow the instructions given on the page under the `Raspbian` heading.

-# Step 5: Install Linux image on SD card
+# Step 5: Install μbrew Linux image on SD card

 To install the root file system we will now format the second partition on the SD card with an ext4 file system, extract the file system that Buildroot created